GameFoundry/bsf/Documentation/Manuals/Native/porting.md

 # Compiling third party dependencies {#porting_c}
 In order to run Banshee on different platforms you will also need to compile all of Banshee's dependencies.
 Most of Banshee's dependencies are only used in plugins, which should make it easier to compile and test them individually.

 All used dependencies are already multi-platform and you should have little trouble compiling them for major platforms.
-See "CompilingDependenciesManually.txt" (distributed with the source code) for information which dependencies are needed.
+See [this link](http://bit.ly/2oLL0uR) for information which dependencies are needed.

 # Mobile platforms {#porting_d}
-If building for mobile platforms you will also need to provide a compatible render API plugin.
-It is suggested you use the BansheeOpenGL plugin as an example of creating such an API (for example OpenGL ES).
-API's like Metal or Vulkan for mobiles will require more work but you can still use the existing render API plugins for a good basis of what needs to be implemented.
+If porting to mobile platforms you will also need to provide a compatible render API plugin.
+Vulkan can be used for some mobiles but isn't supported for all, so you might need to write your own render API plugin.
+It is suggested you use the BansheeOpenGL plugin as an example of creating it (OpenGL ES is commonly supported on most mobiles, or Metal supported only on Apple platforms).

+When porting to mobile you do not need to port any editor specific functionality, and can concern yourself only with porting the core framework.